wochap/nix-config/README.md

    ```
 1. Add wallpapers to `~/Pictures/backgrounds/`
 1. Sync `vscode`, `firefox`, `chrome`
-1. `desktop` config is optimized for 4k displays, for other sizes, you should update:
+1. `desktop` config is optimized for 4k displays (150% scale), for other sizes, you should update:

    For XORG: